Family Health

 Not all pulmonary hypertension can be prevented.
 But you can try to prevent other conditions that can cause the disease.
 These include high blood pressure, heart disease, liver disease, and chronic lung disease from tobacco use.

 There is no cure for pulmonary hypertension.
 But treatment can improve symptoms and slow the progression of the disease.
-The kind of treatment you receive could depend on what is causing your pulmonary hypertension.
-If the cause of your pulmonary hypertension is known, treating the cause may improve your condition.
+The kind of treatment you receive could depend on what is causing the condition.
+If the cause is known, treating the cause may improve your condition.
 For example, if your condition is caused by a lung disease, you may need oxygen therapy to raise the level of oxygen in your blood.
 Or if it is caused by blood clots in your lungs, you will likely take blood-thinning medicines to prevent clots from getting larger.

 There are several treatments that are often used to treat pulmonary hypertension no matter what the cause.
 These include: